mjohanning99/dot/README.md

 2. Vim is pre-installed on most Linux distributions, however I use Vim in the terminal.
 I am not sure if any of the configs work with gVim or neoVim or any of the other types of vim. (if you want to use my .vim configs)¹
 3. Ranger is the file manager I use.
 I am not sure whether it comes pre-installed with most Linux distributions, so please check whether Ranger has been installed. (if you want to use my ranger configs)
 4. [Pywal](https://github.com/dylanaraps/pywal) is highly recommended for changing backgrounds and colours on the fly (especially with my Ranger shortcut)
+5. My main editor is Spacemacs, so if you want to use the .emacs.d and .spacemacs files, you need to install Spacemacs (and Emacs)

 ### ¹Vim Plugins
 The .vimrc contains several plug-ins that are used with Vundle.
 Vundle should already be included with the configuration files.
 However, in order to be able to use these plug-ins you need to start vim and type